aherbez/clicker/README.md

 6:58: Fixing achievements so that the "diversify" achivement can work, while not duplicating data on num businesses owned

 7:59: Various tweaks here and there to make the colors a little more consistent and various other small changes

+9:13: Took a break, then added a lot to the README.
+Calling it a night